LBRYFoundation/lbryorg/pages/privacypolicy.md

 ## Opting out:
 Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Browser add on.

+## Google Forms
+We use Google Forms for manual input of data by users.
+Data input into Google Forms are subject to Google's Privacy policy liste [here](https://www.google.com/intl/en/policies/privacy/)

 ## California Online Privacy Protection Act